Rohanna pulls into top-10 with final round 67

 Rohanna remains sixth in the Symetra Tour money list.

-The Symetra Tour moves to South Bend, Ind., this week for the Four Winds Invitational with a $200,000 purse.
+The Symetra Tour moves to South Bend, Indiana, this week for the Four Winds Invitational with a $200,000 purse.

 (0) comments